 The mission of the Green Mountain Perkins Academy and Historical Association is to educate by preserving the Academy building, artifacts, personal papers, and records pertaining to the Academy, students and the South Woodstock area, for researchers, tour guides, and the general public.

 The three-story Green Mountain Perkins Academy building, in original condition, serves as a repository and archival center for material related to the Academy and to 19th-century community activities in South Woodstock, Vermont.

 The families of many of the Academy students or faculty are still represented in our local community of South Woodstock.
-Through their interest, the Historical Association was formed in 1956 to restore the interior of the building, preserve its historic contents, and add much additional material directly relating to the Academy and to the life and times of the community.
+Through their interest, the Historical Association was formed in 1956 to restore the interior of the building, to preserve its historic contents, and to add much additional material directly relating to the Academy and to the life and times of the community.

 Visiting the Academy